-- Students must take COUN 5110 Orientation to the Counseling Profession as the first course in Counselor Education.
-The required Psychology classes and/or COUN 4120 Foundations of Program Services may be taken concurrently with COUN 5110.
-Course work completed prior to admission to the Counselor Education Program may not be accepted toward a program of study in Counselor Education. - 2.
-Students who score lower than 3.5 on the GRE Analytical Writing must seek assistance for improvement of their writing skills and must demonstrate satisfactory improvement before seeking advanced status.
+- Students must take COUN 5110 Orientation to the Counseling Profession and Ethics as the first course in Counselor Education.
+COUN 5120 Foundations of Professional Counseling may be taken concurrently with COUN 5110.
+Course work completed prior to admission to the Counselor Education Program may not be accepted toward a program of study in Counselor Education. - Students who score lower than 3.5 on the GRE Analytical Writing must seek assistance for improvement of their writing skills and must demonstrate satisfactory improvement before seeking advanced status.
 Participation in the Learning Center at the Department of Academic Enrichment or equivalent remedial services is required. - 3.
 A satisfactory program of study approved by the student's adviser, Chair of the Department of Educational Leadership and Human Development and the Dean of the Graduate School must be filed within one month after completion of 12 semester hours of graduate study.
 University and Counselor Education Program policies will govern the appropriate application of previously completed coursework. - 4.
 After completion of the foundation courses students must meet requirements for advanced status.
 Advanced status requires a GPA of 3.0, an approved program of study, and demonstration of competencies in all foundation courses.
 They are then eligible to enroll in advanced courses.
 If in the best professional judgment of the Admissions and Standards Committee, an oral examination is necessary to establish competency to undertake advanced course activities, the student will be notified. - 5.
-Advanced courses require graduate students to have direct contact with counselees in the school or community setting.
-Each graduate student is responsible for obtaining pre-approved written agreements with counselees and parents of minor children to observe, administer tests, conduct case studies, engage in counseling and other such activities to meet course requirements. - 6.
+Advanced courses require graduate students to have direct contact with individuals in school or community settings.
+Each graduate student is responsible for obtaining pre-approved written agreements with individuals and parents of minor children to observe, administer tests, conduct case studies, engage in counseling and other such activities to meet course requirements. - 6.
 In clinical courses (practica and internships) the graduate student is responsible for obtaining a standard written agreement with a school district or a community setting to perform the activities required by the clinical courses and to establish a written plan with a certificated school counselor or licensed professional counselor who is approved by the counselor education faculty and willing to serve as a site supervisor.
 Students are required to complete a total of six (6) semester hours in COUN 6910 Internship in Counselor Education.
-The six (6) semester hours may be completed in either one or two semesters.
 Documentation of a total of 600 clock hours is required. - 7.
-During one of the last two semesters before graduation, students are required to pass the comprehensive exit examination. - Students are required to submit, one month before graduation, a complete and satisfactory portfolio detailing accomplishment of the program's student learning outcomes as related to MoSTEP and CACREP standards.

-9. Students admitted to the program are expected to comply at all times with the current Codes of Ethics as set forth by ACA and ASCA.
+During one of the last two semesters before graduation, students are required to pass the comprehensive exit examination. - 8.
+Students admitted to the program are expected to comply at all times with the current Codes of Ethics as set forth by ACA and ASCA.
 Students who choose to accept professional counseling positions prior to attaining full certification or licensure must agree to use the title, "Professional School Counselor in Training" or "Professional Counselor in Training", to practice within the boundaries of their competence, to work under the supervision of a fully certified or licensed counselor, and to secure, maintain and provide documentation of professional counselor liability insurance.
 Students must also comply with all current DESE regulations governing certification.
-Violation of the ACA or ASCA Codes of Ethics by a student may lead to disciplinary action, up to and including dismissal from the program.
+Violation of the ACA or ASCA Codes of

+Ethics by a student may lead to disciplinary action, up to and including dismissal from the program.
 Students who are dismissed may appeal the decision through the regular appeal process as described in the policies of University of Central Missouri.